 The number of system faults.

-etails of the selected fault are displayed on a card located to the right of the fault list.
-In the Archive tab, you can switch between Resolved or Ignored faults and reset all ignored faults.The Faults screen has two tabs, Current and Archive.
-D
+Faults screen has two tabs, Current and Archive.
+Details of the selected fault are displayed on a card located to the right of the fault list.
+In the Archive tab, you can switch between Resolved or Ignored faults and reset all ignored faults.The

 Selecting Refresh (Manual), will refresh the faults table manually, or you can select one of the other available options from the drop-down menu, available options include; Manual, 1 Second, 1 Minute, 5 Minutes.